Yumiplay/pHOTOs/README.md

 This package deals with the binary file of another software `Bitcoin Core`.
 It might not be compatible with older Bitcoin Core versions.

-Currently, it is compatible with Bitcoin Core
+Currently, it is compatible with Bitcoin Core version `Bitcoin Core version v0.21.1.0-g194b9b8792d9b0798fdb570b79fa51f1d1f5ebaf Copyright (C) 2009-2020 The Bitcoin Core developers`.

+## Examples

+It cont